-In 1914, at the beginning of the first World War, German Shepherd Dogs were provided to the German Military and they began performing a number of tasks on the battlefield and within the ranks of the German Army.
-These new dogs performed a wide array of tasks such as sentries, messengers, ammunition carriers, and, they proved themselves especially capable in aiding wounded soldiers on the battlefield, even leading injured and blinded soldiers off of the battlefield to safety and medical attention.
+In 1914, at the beginning of World War I, German Shepherd Dogs began serving with the German Military.
+They performed a number of tasks on the battlefield and within the ranks of the German Army.
+These new dogs served as sentries, messengers, and ammunition carriers.
+They proved themselves especially capable in aiding wounded soldiers on the battlefield.
+They even led injured and blinded soldiers off the battlefield to safety and medical attention.
 This latter act by the new breed eventually led to the development of the first seeing eye dog, an important function the GSD still serves today.

-While at first amused by the use of the new dogs on the battlefield, the soldiers on both sides of the conflict were impressed by the heroic acts they saw these new dogs performing under such stressful and dangerous conditions.
+While at first amused by the use of dogs on the battlefield, the soldiers on both sides of the conflict were quickly impressed.
+They saw these new dogs performing numerous heroic acts under stressful and dangerous conditions.
 In fact, soldiers were so impressed by the dogs’ capabilities that after the conflict, the Germans, as well as the Americans and the English, began to develop their own cadre of German Shepherd Dogs for use in the military.
-GSDs would prove themselves again in conflict when World War II broke out in 1941.
+GSDs would prove themselves again in conflict when World War II broke out in 1939.

 World War II

-During WWII, not only did the Germans use GSDs, but the United States Military now deployed GSDs to act mainly as messengers, helping the soldiers to communicate on the battlefield.
+During WWII, the Germans again utilized GSDs, and the U.S. began deploying them, as well.
+U.S. GSDs served mainly as messengers, helping soldiers to communicate on the battlefield.
 GSDs also acted as guards and search and rescue dogs during the war.
-In all of these roles, the GSD performed well and many K9 training camps were established to begin regularly training GSDs for service in the U.S. Military.
+In all of these roles, the GSDs performed well.
+This led to the establishment of many K-9 training camps, where GSDs began training regularly for service in the U.S. Military.

-Training for dogs at these K-9 Camps lasted between 8 and 12 weeks and consisted of what could be considered “basic training” to get the dogs used to military life.
-After this initial twelve week training period, the dogs would go on to a specialized training course in one of four areas: Sentry Dog training; Scout or Patrol Dog training; Messenger Dog training; or Mine Detection Dog training.
+Training for dogs at these K-9 Camps lasted between 8 and 12 weeks and consisted of “basic training” to get the dogs accustomed to military life.
+After this initial twelve-week training period, the dogs would go on to a specialized training course in one of four areas: Sentry Dog training; Scout or Patrol Dog training; Messenger Dog training; or Mine Detection Dog training.

-After successful completion of the specialized training, the dogs and their handlers would be organized into War Dog Platoons and deployed to both the European and Pacific Theaters of War.
-During the course of World War II, fifteen War Dog Platoons would be deployed with seven serving in the European Theater and eight serving in the Pacific Theater.
+After successful completion of the specialized training, the dogs and their handlers would be organized into War Dog Platoons.
+During the course of World War II, the military deployed fifteen War Dog Platoons to the European and Pacific Theaters of War.
+Seven served in the European Theater and eight in the Pacific Theater.
 It has been said that while on patrol in the Pacific Theater with a War Dog Platoon, no units were ever ambushed thanks to the K-9s assigned to those units.
 Many of the dogs trained and deployed during WWII were German Shepherd Dogs.